In addition to the general application requirements for admission, applicants must also comply with the department requirements outlined here.

 - MPS Branding

-Statement of Purpose: Applicants are required to submit a statement of purpose outlining why they have chosen to apply to this program, what they hope to achieve during their course of study and what the concept of “branding” means to them.
+Statement of Purpose: Applicants are encouraged (though not required) to submit a statement of purpose outlining why they have chosen to apply to this program, what they hope to achieve during their course of study and what the concept of “branding” means to them.

 Writing Sample (Essay): Applicants are required to submit a typed short essay (750 words) critiquing a brand of their choice.
 Subject matter should include the following: Relevance in the market; Historical significance (if any); Assessment of the brand’s positioning; Creative analysis.

 Supplemental Materials: Any other material outlining the applicants expertise in this discipline will be accepted but not required, including any or all of the following: